Taijasi-Kaveri/ConDense/README.md

-# IntelliNews- An Artificial Intelligence Based News Application [UNDER DEVELOPMENT]
+# ConDense - An AI Based Article Summariser

 This is a React-based news application that leverages the power of Alan AI to enhance user interactions with voice commands.
 Alan AI provides natural language understanding and voice AI capabilities to make your news app more accessible and user-friendly.

 ## Introduction

-The AI React News App with Alan AI allows users to access news articles and topics using voice commands.
-Alan AI enables users to interact with your app naturally by speaking requests, making it a more engaging and accessible experience.
+Summarize any kind of article with just one click using the powerful OpenAI model.

 ## Features

-1. Voice command recognition for news searches and topics.
-2. Customizable voice commands tailored to your news app.
-3. Natural language understanding for seamless user interactions.
-4. Easy integration into your React application.
+👉 Modern User Interface: A modern and user-friendly interface, offering an intuitive experience for users.

+👉 Summary Generation: Users can input the URL of a lengthy article, and the web app utilizes AI to provide a concise summary of the article content.

+👉 History Saving with Local Storage: The app includes a history feature, allowing users to save summaries locally, providing a convenient way to revisit and manage their reading history.

+👉 Copy to Clipboard Functionality: Enables users to easily share or store the summarized content by copying it to their clipboard.

+👉 Advanced RTK Query API Requests: Utilizes the advanced capabilities of Redux Toolkit (RTK) Query for making API requests.
+These requests fire conditionally based on specific criteria, optimizing data fetching and management.

 ## Demo

-See a live demo of this AI React News App with Alan AI :
+See a live demo of this AI Summariser with Rapid API :

 ## Getting Started